MohamedAbdelaziz177/Library-Management-system---CRUD-projec/README.md

 # Technologies

-.NET 6
+.NET 6,
-Entity Framework Core
+Entity Framework Core,
-SQL Server
+SQL Server,
-LINQ for querying the database
+LINQ for querying the database and
 C#